Need To Know: Eating Disorders

 An eating disorder is a condition that leads people to overeat, starve themselves, or adopt other unhealthy behaviors.
 Many factors can play a role in the causes of eating disorders, including biology, emotional health, societal expectations and trauma.

-In the U.S., up to 30 million people suffer from an eating disorder, often women between the ages of 12 and 35.
+In the U.S., over 30 million people suffer from an eating disorder, often women between the ages of 12 and 35.
 Plus, 13% of women over age 50 engage in eating disorder behaviors, too.
-However, many cases likely go unreported.
+But many cases likely go unreported.

 People with an eating disorder tend to be perfectionists, usually “feel fat”, and see themselves as overweight, even despite life-threatening semi-starvation.
 An intense fear of gaining weight may consume them.